BetterDiscord/BetterDiscord/README.md

 # Installation

-## Auto Installation

-Not supported by the Dev Build

 ## Manual Installation

 For normal users, installing via the installers makes the most sense.
 However when wanting to either develop BetterDiscord, or when the installers do not work, this option can be used.